PhD - Columbia University

 Robert Lang is the University of Hartford’s first Professor of Cinema.
 He earned his Ph.D. degree at Columbia University in 1986, and has taught film and cultural studies at a number of colleges and universities both here and abroad, including: Columbia University, New York University, Brooklyn College, Hunter College, The College of Staten Island, the University of Tunis, and the Université de Michel de Montaigne – Bordeaux III.

-Dr. Lang is a well regarded instructor who has taught a wide range of courses at Hartford, including Road Movies, The Western, Popular Heroes, Arab Cinema, French Cinema, Israeli Cinema, Orientalism in Film, Film Analysis and Film History.
+Dr. Lang has taught a wide range of courses at Hartford, including Road Movies, The Western, Popular Heroes, Arab Cinema, French Cinema, Israeli Cinema, Orientalism in Film, Film Analysis, and Film History.